 Instructions

-1. Line an 8×8 inch baking dish with parchment paper, leaving overhang for easy removal.
+- Line an 8×8-inch square baking dish with parchment paper, leaving overhang on all sides for easy removal—this is crucial for clean bars.

 Nutrition Information (Per Serving):

-• Antioxidants: High from raspberries and dark chocolate
+- Antioxidants: High levels from dark chocolate and raspberries

 Notes: